 For available for sale debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or it is more likely than not that it will be required to sell the security before recovery of the amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
 For debt securities available for sale that do not meet the aforementioned criteria, the Company evaluates whether the decline in the fair value has resulted from credit losses or other factors.
 In making this assessment, the Company considers (1) the length of time and the extent to which the fair value has been less than cost, (2) the financial condition and near-term prospects of the issuer, and (3) adverse conditions specifically related to the security, among other factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized costs basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.